Kaspur2012/Llamacpp-Model-Launcher/README.md

 ### File Structure
-models_commands.txt MUST be in the same directory as your model files(eg. model_commands_short.txt) directory.
+models_commands.txt MUST be in the same directory as your Model file(eg. model_commands_short.txt) directory.